SansGuidon/bookmarks/README.md

 * [weightshift/The-Personal-Page](https://github.com/weightshift/The-Personal-Page) - simple one-page website that presents your portrait and some description text in a nicely-formatted manner.
 * [Listly](http://listly.io/en/) - Fully-automated Web Scraping.
 HTML to Excel in seconds : Paste URL, Get Excel.
 * [Free Summarizer](http://freesummarizer.com/) - Summarize any text Copy and paste your loooong text (even a copy of a book)
+* [ty-/spec-style-guide](https://github.com/ty-/spec-style-guide) - some best practices for writing markdown based specifications to be printable by gitprint.com and pandoc

 # Programming
 * [InfoQ](https://www.infoq.com/) - news, videos, books for software developers